-Questions about the senior's past are sandwiched between light general questions, or those involving memory or logic.
+Non-invasive questions about the senior's past are sandwiched between light general questions, or those involving memory or logic.
 Allowing an elderly relative to engage in reminiscence about specific events in days gone by, while also actively using the thinking and recall skills needed for daily life.

-For instance: " What was your first job after leaving school?"
+Questions include for instance: " What was your first job after leaving school?"
 "How many days in eight weeks?"
 "What hobbies did you enjoy as a child?"

 Follow- on questions have also been included to encourage the senior concerned to think more about the past events or expand on the logic based or more general questions.